Leadership in engineering is an art. Because managing the egos of incredibly smart people with differing personalities is far from easy.

 To make matters worse, many engineers have introverted tendencies.
 So this makes reading some engineers super difficult.
 But, there are 5 easy to follow tips engineers transitioning to a leadership role can use.

 #1 People aren’t machines

-In short, don’t treat people like machines.
-But, you can help increase people’s productivity by showing them how to work like machines.
+So, treat engineers with respect, not like a newly unboxed machine.
+But, you can still increase the productivity of engineers by showing them how to work like a machine.